29 May HIPS filament for 3D printing: learning about plastic materials

 - Excellent aesthetic qualities

-3. WHY CHOOSE HIPS FILAMENT FOR 3D PRINTING
+3. WHY YOU SHOULD CHOOSE HIPS FILAMENT FOR 3D PRINTING

 Hips filament is strong and durable printing material with good impact resistance.
 It is an excellent soluble support material and it is not hygroscopic.
 HIPS prints can be decorated using a variety of printing methods including screen printing, offset lithography, and flexography.